Term 2, Week 4 - 2025

 GLUE & Messy Church

-GLUE God Loves Us Eternally KidsClub has resumed for Term 1.
-It is held each Wednesday during school term time from 3-5pm at the Anglican Church Hall.
+GLUE God Loves Us Eternally KidsClub is held each Wednesday during school term time from 3-5pm at the Anglican Church Hall.
 Afternoon tea, games, fun worship and craft.
 All primary kids in Years 1-6 are welcome, as are newcomers.
 For more info, ring Gwenneth on 6657 2135.